GriddleGriddle/griddle-docs/pages/docs/styling/_override.md

-## Overriding Griddle's styles ##
+## Inline styles ##

-Griddle is styled with a series of inline style objects.
-Any of these objects can be overriden by passing a style object into Griddle that contains the styles that should be modified.

 Griddle's components can be styled through a series of inline styles.
+By default, the individual style objects are empty but can easily be overriden.
 Griddle is looking for the following inline style property names:

 - **column** - Styles relating to the columns
 - **columnTitle** - Column heading styles